-This blog post assumes that you know what a Private Blog Network (PBN) is and has been written to help you setup one with the lowest risk of being found and subsequently de-indexed.
+Purpose of this blog post – This blog post has been written to help you setup a PBN with the lowest risk of being found and subsequently de-indexed.
 Once you have read this blog post, we recommend checking out the pbn setup checklist guide.

 Table of Contents